Say Aha

-"Say Aha" is the fourth single by American artist Santigold, taken from her previously self-titled debut Santogold.
+"Say Aha" is the fourth single by American artist Santigold, taken from her debut album Santogold.

 Release and reception

 "Say Aha" was released on November 24 in the UK.
 The song appeared in television advertisements for Samsung.
 In the United States, a remix of "Say Aha" (as well as a remix of "L.E.S.
 Artistes") was featured in commercials for the Ford Flex.

 NME said that the song "loses out considerably in the amazingness stakes simply by virtue of not being 'L.E.S.
 Artistes'.
 But [...] this is jaunty, dancehall-flecked and it's perfectly fine," giving the song an eight out of ten.
 A review from Music Week said the single "sounds sparkling" and "boasts a great chorus".
 Pitchfork Media described "Say Aha" as "perfect new wave bubblegum-- 2 Tone keyboards, phaser effects, a stomp-ready chorus, and a surf guitar solo to finish."
 The review said that the song "evoke[s] that moment when rock's aggression met reggae's drive and depth".
 The Times labelled the track "annoying/endearing" but "worthy of the hype."